Datenlord1510/discord-predb/README.md

 If you messed up the configuration file, simply run "create_default_config.py" to create a new one!

 ## Example
-This is what a message would look like by default:
+This is what a message looks like by default:
 <p align="center">
   <img src="https://i.ibb.co/w66GgqG/eg.png"/>
 </p>